ejyongc/School_District_Analysis/README.md

   There's no significant change on the data for *Scores by School Spending*.
   ![image](https://github.com/ejyongc/School_District_Analysis/blob/main/Resources/Spending%20Summary.png)
   ##### c.
 Scores by school size
-  Similarly to *Scores by School Size*, replacing the *ninth-grade scores* didn't impact the *Scores by School Size* dataframe.
+  Similarly to *Scores by School Size*, replacing the *ninth-grade scores* didn't impact the *Scores by School Size* data frame.
   ![image](https://github.com/ejyongc/School_District_Analysis/blob/main/Resources/Size%20Summary.png)
   ##### d.
 Scores by school type
   Finally, we are not seeing any changes on *Scores by School Type*
   ![image](https://github.com/ejyongc/School_District_Analysis/blob/main/Resources/Type%20Summary.png)

 ## 3. Summary
-Post all the changes we applied to the data, we can see the impact that it has caused to some dataframes.
+Post all the changes we applied to the data, we can see the impact that it has caused to some data frames.
-In the *District Summary* dataframe we can immediately see the number of students decrease by 461.
+In the *District Summary* data frame we can immediately see the number of students decrease by 461.
 This accounts for all the 9th grade students from *Thomas High School* we removed at the beginning of the analysis.
 We can also see a slight decrease on the math and reading passing percentages.
-Although we are seeing a change on this dataframe we believe is not significant enough to skew the data.
+Although we are seeing a change on this data frame we believe is not significant enough to skew the data.
-Finally, the '*School Summary'* dataframe is where we are going to see the most significant change in terms of percentages.
+Finally, the '*School Summary'* data frame is where we are going to see the most significant change in terms of percentages.
 We are seeing a decrease of -0.32% on the *percentage of passing students*.
 This could be considered high in relation to the other changes mentioned above, but ultimately didn't create a significant change in the data.
-Proven by Thomas High School remaining second in the *top five schools* dataframe.
+Proven by Thomas High School remaining second in the *top five schools* data frame.